microsoft/react-native-windows/README.md

 - Follow the [Getting Started guide](http://facebook.github.io/react-native/docs/getting-started.html) to install React Native and its dependencies.
 - Change your working directory to the project directory you specified in the `react-native init` command from the [Getting Started guide](http://facebook.github.io/react-native/docs/getting-started.html) (e.g., `cd AwesomeProject`).
-- Install [rnpm-plugin-windows](https://www.npmjs.com/package/rnpm-plugin-windows) from NPM (i.e., `npm install --save-dev rnpm-plugin-windows`).
+- Install [rnpm-plugin-windows](https://www.npmjs.com/package/rnpm-plugin-windows) from NPM (i.e., `npm install --save-dev rnpm-plugin-windows` or `yarn add rnpm-plugin-windows` if you have Yarn installed).
 - Initialize Windows project with `react-native windows` command in the project directory.
 - *Note*: You will need to install the [requirements](#system-requirements) before you can build and run your application.
 - Open the solution file in the application folder in Visual Studio (e.g., `AwesomeProject/windows/AwesomeProject.sln`)